cfrankston728/symmetric_quantile-normalized_score/README.md

-Implementation of symmetric quantile-normalized score voting.
+Implementation of symmetric quantile-normalized score voting (SQNV)

 Invented by Connor Frankston on March 16, 2024, with significant contributions from the community at https://www.votingtheory.org/forum/